unsplash/react-trend/README.md

 Graphing tools are often complex, abstract, and heavy.
 They require domain-specific knowledge, and a significant time investment.

 While building rich data visualizations for an analytics app, this is a necessary cost.
-But what if you just need a simple line that shows a trend?
+But what if you just need a spark line that shows a trend?

 For example, here's how GitHub shows activity on a repo:
 ![GitHub Trending](https://github.com/unsplash/react-trend/blob/master/misc/documentation-assets/gh-trend.png)